 officer and will conduct meetings, coordinate the functions of the

-other officers and assure planning is complete for SSA
+other officers and assure planning is complete for SSCA

 Section B. Vice-President.
 The Vice President shall assume the

 duties of the President in the President's absence; shall be the